jenkinsci/dark-theme-plugin/CONTRIBUTING.md

 We have a demo with a pre-configured Docker image you can use for trying out the Dark theme.
 You can find it [here](./demo/README.md).

+## Developing

+Start the theme plugin with `mvn hpi:run`

+You will get a development instance of Jenkins running on port 8080

+Any changes you make to the theme CSS file will be reflected after refreshing the page, no need to restart Jenkins.

 ### Manual setup

 1. Run Jenkins from a pull request